AeroMAPS/AeroSCOPE_dataset/README.md

 - [03_routes_product.ipynb](https://github.com/AeroMAPS/AeroSCOPE/tree/main/aeroscope/03_routes_schedule/03_routes_product.ipynb) is the 'production' dataset creation notebook.
 It is similar in many ways to the first notebook of the folder but follows a different aggregation logic (not built on wikipedia database anymore).
 Airport passenger traffic information is used to scale estimated routes to minimize airport-level error.
 - [04_final_testing.ipynb](https://github.com/AeroMAPS/AeroSCOPE/tree/main/aeroscope/03_routes_schedule/04_final_testing.ipynb) is used to perform tests at different levels (airport, route, country, flows), using various comparison sources detailled in the notebook. **Do not run this notebook withouth having OAG data.
 The dataset evaluation is presented as the notebbok output.
 Running it would clear those outputs.**

 The fourth folder ([04_app](https://github.com/AeroMAPS/AeroSCOPE/tree/main/aeroscope/04_app)) contains the app notebook, that **is designed to run with *voila*, not as a standard notebook**.
 Several .py files used for plots.
 The preprocess.py file should be run if the source file is modified to adequately modify the processd data storage file , used for a faster *voila* execution.
+(TO UPDATE once package deployed)

 ## Authors